emyrael/AIXelar/public/aixelar_kb/engagement_model.md

 - Estimate timeframes
 - Build a mini roadmap

-This is the best way for businesses to begin with AIXelar.
+This is the best way for businesses to begin with Xelar.

 ---